proz92/RAG-with-watsonx-HAP-Guardrails/README.md

 - Known sources for output checking
 - A way for reverting to a candid "I don't know" answer instead of making it up

+Imagine you're writing a report on the history of flight.
+An information retrieval system would be like a giant library that can find relevant books and articles on the topic.
+However, this library wouldn't necessarily tell you what's important or how to synthesize the information.

+Here's where LLMs come in.
+They're like powerful language assistants that can process and understand information from those retrieved sources.
+RAG combines these two approaches.
+The retrieval system finds relevant documents, and the LLM uses those documents to generate informative and well-structured text, such as a concise summary of the history of flight for your report.
+By combining retrieval and generation, RAG systems can deliver more accurate and insightful responses.

 # RAG System Challenges

 Building a RAG system often involves a complex workflow with multiple tools and services.
 At its heart we can identify three basic steps: